adammcarth/react-native-segmented-picker/docs/Native iOS.md

 # Native iOS Picker

-Starting from `v2.0.0` and higher, there is an opt-in extension available for iOS which bridges this library with [UIPickerView](https://developer.apple.com/documentation/uikit/uipickerview) instead of using the default JavaScript implementation.
+Starting from `v2.0.0`, there is an opt-in extension available for iOS which bridges this library with [UIPickerView](https://developer.apple.com/documentation/uikit/uipickerview) instead of using the default JavaScript implementation.
 This feature is _not_ compatible with Expo.

 While enabling the extension is not mandatory, the advantages include: